jsenv/jsenv-package-publish/readme.md

 This github repository corresponds to `@jsenv/package-publish` package published on github and npm package registries.

-TODO: one more sentence to explain why it exists and what it does
+This package is meant to automate `npm publish` at the end of your continuous workflow.
+It also facilitates your life when you want to publish to more than one package registry.

 ## Usage

-This package is meant to automate `npm publish` at the end of your continuous workflow.<br />
 You can use it inside a github workflow or inside any other continuous environment like Travis or Jenkins.

 The following screenshot illustrates how this package can be integrated in a github workflow.